cloudflare/cloudflare-docs/content/fundamentals/get-started/basic-tasks/account-maintenance/updating-billing-info.md

 To avoid potential disruptions in your Cloudflare services, make sure your billing information is current and accurate.
 It is also important to understand [how Cloudflare plans and add-ons are priced](https://www.cloudflare.com/plans/#overview).

-To access your current payment methods (primary and backup) select **Billing** > **Payment Info** in the Cloudflare dashboard.
+To access your current payment methods (primary and backup) navigate to the left sidebar and select **Manage account** > **Billing** > **Payment Info** in the Cloudflare dashboard.

-Your billing address can either be associated with your **Payment Method** or your business' physical address.
+Your billing address can either be associated with your payment method or your business' physical address.
 It will be used to calculate your sales tax (if applicable).

 To include your business' information in your invoices, you must include **Billing address**, **Company name**, and **VAT/GST number** (if applicable) in your Payment method section.